akifiips/Panel-Regression-in-R/README.md

 - `DBP_Analysis.Rmd`: The R Markdown file containing the complete code and documentation for the analysis.
 - `DBP_Analysis.html`: The rendered HTML document generated from the R Markdown file.
 - `data/`: A folder containing the dataset used in the analysis.
-- `figures/`: A folder containing the plots generated during the analysis.
-- `results/`: A folder containing output tables and summary statistics.

 ## Getting Started